kodecocodes/english-style-guide/README.md

 Finally, we use American English spelling and style in our publications.
 [See the General Style Guidelines](#general-style-guidelines) for resources to tell the difference between American and British English.

+## Contributing

+To contribute to this guide, please create a new branch for your changes (you can do this right on the GitHub website if you like), make your changes, then open a pull request and request one of the Maintainers to review your PR and merge it.

 ## General Style Guidelines

 **above** and **below**